-Electricity remains the largest source of revenue with an amount of R1 225 133 759 budgeted for in 2017/2018.
+Electricity remains the largest source of revenue with an amount of R1 265,7 million budgeted for 2018/2019.
 It constitutes 39% of the revenue of the municipality.
-There is an increase of 4.2% when compared to 2016/2017 budget of R1 175 297 288.
-The increase is due to the tariff increase and anticipated payments from debtors.
+Budgeted revenue for electricity has increased by 6.9% when compared to the adjusted budget electricity revenue.
+The increase can be attributed to a tariff increase and an anticipated improvement on revenue enhancement.